MB Borough Hall — History & Photos

 In the spring of 1990, under the direction of newly returned Commissioner SIdney Johnson, the borough approved a $50,000 bond ordinance to make improvements to the Borough Hall, including new siding, inside upgrades and outside sidewalks.
 In October 1990, a new police headquarters was opened on Willow Avenue and the force moved out of Borough Hall permanently.

-During the borough’s centennial celebration in 2006 the Borough Hall housed a fine “Century of Memories” exhibit which included vintage photographs, newspaper articles, artifacts, and a video/DVD with oral history interviews with distinguished borough residents.
+The position of borough administrator was created by the commission in 2005; Fred Jahn held the first post.
+During the borough’s centennial celebration in 2006, Borough Hall housed a fine “Century of Memories” exhibit which included vintage photographs, newspaper articles, artifacts, and a video/DVD with oral history interviews with distinguished borough residents.

 In recent years the building housed the town’s municipal offices, tax office, code office, municipal court and court administration and mayor’s office.
 Elections were also held there.
 For years the main hall has played host to variety of meetings — including everything from AA to folk dancing.